 Please note that the standard terms allow Microsoft to change these during the term, primarily when renewing a subscription term or ordering new services.
 Updated terms may therefore apply during the agreement period, and the Customer must keep track of the above URLs to check if new versions of the agreement documents apply.
 Our experience is that the Microsoft Customer Agreement is not updated as often (less than once a year), while SLA, DPA and Product Terms often can quickly change monthly.
 Our assessment is that the most important thing to comply with is Microsoft's "Acceptable Use Policy" (which prohibits storing illegal information in Azure, storing content that infringes third-party rights, etc.), license restrictions (e.g. prohibits decompiling Microsoft source code, etc.) as well as export control rules (i.e. not using the services in countries such as Iran, North Korea, etc.).
 And it is important to keep an eye on the DPA to ensure that the data processing agreement ensures compliance with privacy legislation.

 In addition, it is important to thoroughly review the Product Terms, which set out the terms and conditions for use of the individual Online Services.
 These should be analyzed in order to have control over 1) restrictions on use that may affect planned/desired use of the services and 2) restrictions on use where it may have a cost consequence to go beyond the included license metrics.
+This is especially important where you subscribe to software such as D365 where the license metrics normally require some effort to understand, to ensure correct licensing.

 2) Microsoft Partner Agreement, with underlying contractual terms: